slowhand666/hello-world/README.md

 # hello-world
 Just starting my GitHub account and getting familiar with the features!
-Leaning new networking and programming skills
+Learning new networking and programming skills